sjardon/rotunda-exercise/error-alarm/README.md

 ## ErorAlarm Service

-To achieve our goals I designed `Error Alarm` service.
+To achieve our goals I designed `ErrorAlarm` service.
 It's an isolated service that delegate in more granular tasks the general purpose.
 At least, we need to:

 1. Get logged data
 2. Validate some signals from it
 3. Send notifications if it's needed.
 4. Orchestate all this flow

-We can check that structure is represented in this diagram:
+We can check that structure in this diagram:

 ![ErrorAlarmService class diagram](error-alarm-class-diagram.jpg)